 Welcome to the 2014 Cycle Bucks County ride.

 Participants have four route options ranging from novices or beginners to well-trained and experienced riders.
 The courses offered have various distances and different degrees of challenge.
+Please be sure to check out the videos we’ve posted at the bottom of this page.

 Safety is our primary concern.
 All riders should ride in a courteous and safe manner following the rules of the road which are dictated by Pennsylvania state motor vehicle laws.
 In addition, we require that all participants bring and wear helmets.